Misclassified as Sex Workers: The Struggle of Massage Therapists

 This misclassification can lead to a number of problems for massage therapists, including:

-In some cases, massage therapists have even been shut down by their banks for suspected money laundering, even though their businesses are legitimate.
+In some cases, massage therapist's accounts have even been forcibly shut down by their banks for suspected fraud.
 Massage therapists should avoid having any accounts at Wells Fargo as they might, without any evidence, freeze and forcibly shut down your account and report it as "closed for cause" of suspected fraud.
 When this happens, their fraud department will refuse to speak with you and will treat you as if you are a criminal.
 You will be given no opportunity to defend yourself.
-Having a history of any account that is "closed for cause" is a huge red-flag for fraudulent activity.
-If this is documented as part of your financial history, it will often cause a snowball effect with other financial institutions.
-Massage therapists should beware!
+Having a history of any account that is "closed for cause" is a red-flag for fraudulent activity.
+If this is part of your financial history, it will often cause a snowball effect with other financial institutions.
+Massage therapists should beware, especially if you are from Hawaii and moving to the mainland.
+(In my case, I had traveled to the mainland to handle my late mother's estate.)
+Our island banking system is not integrated with mainland banks, so it may appear that you have little or no financial history when ChexSystems data reports are generated.
+This may lead to unfair and unfounded accusations of fraud.

 The misclassification of massage therapists as sex workers is often based on outdated stereotypes and a lack of understanding of the profession.
 Massage therapists are licensed professionals who provide a valuable service.
 They should not be penalized for their chosen profession.